rackerlabs/rackspace-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 ---
 permalink: upgrade-citrix-xen-server-tools-for-windows-cloud-servers/
 node_id:
-title: Upgrade Citrix (Xen Server) Tools for Windows cloud servers
+title: Upgrade Citrix (XenServer) Tools for Windows cloud servers
 type: article
 created_date: '2016-04-05'
 created_by: Luke Repko
-last_modified_date: '2016-04-05'
+last_modified_date: '2016-04-28'
-last_modified_by: Luke Repko
+last_modified_by: Hounsou Dansou
 product: Cloud Servers
 product_url: cloud-servers
 ---

+### Supported Operating Systems

+- Windows Server 2008
+- Windows Server 2008 R2
+- Windows Server 2012
+- Windows Server 2012 R2

 Citrix tools are fundamental to the proper operation of virtualized cloud servers in the Rackspace cloud infrastructure.
 They are the underlying drivers for the virtual machine, giving it access to virtual hardware, specifically networking and block devices.